“Being part of a Bike Burb is a great way to get riding, make friends, and create change in your own neighbourhood”

 All over Tāmaki Makaurau (Auckland), people are rediscovering their love of bikes – and bringing neighbourhoods together on wheels.

-Bike Burbs are a great way to get biking right where you are.
-You can join group rides, local events, bike maintenance days, or you can volunteer to help your community rediscover their love of bikes, harness the energy of local movers and shakers, and create a neighbourhood vision for a more bikeable future.
+Being part of a Bike Burb is a great way to get riding, make friends, and create change in your own neighbourhood.
+You can join group rides, local meetups, bike repair days, or you can volunteer to help your community rediscover their love of bikes, and create a neighbourhood vision for a more bikeable future.

 Already part of a Bike Burb, and looking for our handbook and other handy resources?